nelimee/sqt/README.md

 The script inputs can be listed with the `--help` option:
 ```
 >>> sqt_bloch_tomography_submit --help
-usage: sqt_bloch_tomography_submit [-h] [--hub HUB] [--group GROUP] [--project PROJECT] [--backup-dir BACKUP_DIR] [--rep-delay REP_DELAY] backend approximate_point_number {tetrahedral,pauli}
+usage: sqt_bloch_tomography_submit [-h] [--hub HUB] [--group GROUP] [--project PROJECT]
+                                   [--backup-dir BACKUP_DIR] [--rep-delay REP_DELAY]
+                                   backend approximate_point_number {pauli,tetrahedral}

-Execute the circuits to perform state tomography for approximately uniformly distributed quantum states over the Bloch sphere.
+Execute the circuits to perform state tomography for approximately uniformly distributed quantum
+states over the Bloch sphere.

 positional arguments:
   backend               Backend to perform tomography on.
   approximate_point_number
                         Approximate number of points used to cover the Bloch sphere.
+The actual
-The actual number of points used might vary a little bit from this value.
-Each point will be tomographied independently.
+                        number of points used might vary a little bit from this value.
+Each point
+                        will be tomographied independently.
-  {tetrahedral,pauli}   Name of the tomography basis used to perform quantum state tomography.
+  {pauli,tetrahedral}   Name of the tomography basis used to perform quantum state tomography.

 optional arguments:
   -h, --help            show this help message and exit